emarteca/Resynchronizer/README.md

 # README

-This is the artifact for the paper *Reducing Oversynchronization in JavaScript Applications*.
+This is the artifact for the paper *Reducing Over-Synchronization in JavaScript Applications*.

 ## Contents of the artifact